 How to Join?

-GIN members who are interested in joining should write to: email@example.com.
+GIN members who are interested in joining should email: email@example.com

 As one of the Guideline International Network’s regional communities, GIN/NA enhances and promotes relationships between GIN and the North American guideline community, interacts with other GIN regional communities and workgroups, encourages membership in GIN.